rogeriog/dfttoolkit/README.md

 # dfttoolkit

-Welcome to **dfttoolkit** – a collection of scripts aimed at assisting with the preparation and processing of Density Functional Theory (DFT) results, specifically tailored for **Quantum Espresso** calculations.
+Welcome to **dfttoolkit** – a collection of scripts aimed at assisting to setup and process Density Functional Theory (DFT) results, specifically tailored for **Quantum Espresso** calculations.

 ## Features